D.Phil in Paediatrics

 Please contact firstname.lastname@example.org if you have any enquiries.

 The Department of Paediatrics offers a variety of doctoral opportunities across its research themes.
 Take a look at the outlines of prospective DPhil projects - and please get in touch with the relevant supervisor to discuss the details.
+Prospective students may apply to this programme with their own research proposal.
+Please make sure you contact your preferred supervisor for a discussion of your project before submitting your application.

 The impact of apnoea on brain activity in preterm infants